Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Error analysis

-It is worth noting that the error bound in the main theorem does not reflect how well the chirp prior cope with the chirp signal.
-Indeed, the bound shows that the prior for the IF should be well chosen through $z$, but it does not explicitly reveal how well the harmonic SDE~\eqref{equ:harmonic-sde} model the chirp signal in Equation~\eqref{equ:err-bound-attack-measurement}.
-This is due to Equation~\eqref{equ:err-bound-sec-residual} where we used a worst-case triangle bound on the residual between the chirp prediction (i.e., $H \, m^-_k$) and the true chirp signal (i.e., $\sin(\int^{t_k}_0 2 \, \pi \, f(s) \diff s)$): they are both bounded.
+It is worth noting that the error bound in the main theorem does not reflect how well the chirp prior copes with the chirp signal.
+Indeed, the bound shows that the prior for the IF should be well-chosen through $z$, but it does not explicitly reveal how well the harmonic SDE~\eqref{equ:harmonic-sde} models the chirp signal in~\eqref{equ:err-bound-attack-measurement}.
+This is due to~\eqref{equ:err-bound-sec-residual} where we used a worst-case triangle bound on the residual between the chirp prediction (i.e., $H \, m^-_k$) and the true chirp signal (i.e., $\sin(\int^{t_k}_0 2 \, \pi \, f(s) \diff s)$): they are both bounded.
 Eventually, this residual error is not directly reflected in the final error bound but it is instead implicitly contained in that of the constant $c_K$.
-We believe that the error bound can be improved if we can obtain a better bound on the chirp residual.
+We believe that the error bound can be improved given a tighter bound on the chirp residual.
 This is a worthwhile future work.